Moros1138/olcPGEX_MiniAudio/README.md

 This extension abstracts the very robust and powerful miniaudio library.
 It provides simple loading and playback of WAV and MP3 files.
-Because it's built on top of [miniaudio](https://miniaud.io), it requires next to no addictional build configurations in order to be built for cross-platform.
+Because it's built on top of [miniaudio](https://miniaud.io), it requires next to no additional build configurations in order to be built for cross-platform.

+See the emscripten version [running on the web here](https://www.moros1138.com/demos/olcPGEX_MiniAudio/).

 # Features